loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_3.md

 ## But before we give up

-For now we can go around the problem and dont create a user.
+For now, we can go around the problem and dont create a user.
 What will happen when we run the same test case multiple times in a test session?

 ```csharp
 [Theory]